Rope Access Supervisor

 On completion of the course, delegates will be able to plan and organize rope access work tasks, to identify and control the risks, through the documentation of risk assessment and method statements.

-Participants must complete a number of theoretical and practical tests in order to obtain their certificate.
+Participants must complete several theoretical and practical tests to obtain their certificate.
 (Valid for 3 years).